 They're not doing very well, are they?

-Because we spend more money per capita than any other nation in the industrialized world, and in these big cities, the results are beyond atrocious, a miserable failure.
+Because we spend more money per capita than any other nation in the industrialized world.

 How did that Obamacare thing work out?

-Well now, Green New Deal is on its way.
+Well, now Green New Deal is on its way.

-Everything's gonna be free.
+Everything's going to be free.

 Okay.

-You really have faith that the same people that can't keep a single city safe and secure, can't educate kids in their city, uh, have failed miserably on every health care promise they've made, millions losing doctors and plans and everybody paying a lot more money.
+You really have faith that the same people that can't keep a single city safe and secure, can't educate kids in their city, have failed miserably on every health care promise they've made, millions losing doctors and plans and everybody paying a lot more money.

-I don't think they are.
+Because I don't think they are.

 I don't have a lot of confidence that they are.

-Well, how much of your freedom did you give in the give up for false security?
+And then all of a sudden, you're going to realize, well, you got to figure out at that point, well, how much of your freedom did you give up for false security?

 That's a big question.

-Uh uh Chuck Schumer expressing his frustration.
+Chuck Schumer expressing his frustration, condemning Trump supporters.

 Well, 99% of Trump supporters that were at this massive rally yesterday had nothing to do with what happened at the Capitol and never would be a part of what happened at the Capitol, and they condemn violence in any form.